ARV Too High? Here's What to Do About Overpriced Prizes

-However, there is a significant amount of variation in the value of even these three elements.
+However, there is a significant amount of variation in the value of these prize elements.

-The price for the event tickets is probably not going to vary too much, but hotel prices can fluctuate quite a lot depending on the time of year the winner decides to travel.
+The price for the event tickets can vary depending on the day and time of the show you attend, and hotel prices fluctuate depending on the time of year the winner travels.

-Or consider a promotion where the sponsors are giving away a free computer.
-When the sponsors set up the giveaway, the computer is worth $2,000.
-But by the time the prize is actually awarded six months later, its value has depreciated, and that same computer might only be worth $1,200.
-Prizes like cars could depreciate in value even more dramatically.
+Consider a promotion where the sponsors are giving away a free computer.
+In many cases, when the sponsors set up the giveaway, the computer was worth $2,000 but by the time the prize arrives in the winner's hands months later, its value has depreciated.
+That same computer might only be worth $1,200 by the time the winner takes possession of it.
+High-end prizes like cars could depreciate in value even more dramatically.